Dawn-Protocol/dawn-erc20-erc777/README.md

 * Staking contract has `Recoverable` trait to help users with the issues of missending wrong tokens on the contract

+* There is a special account, `stakingOracle`, that can set the stake amount and period.
+  This gives flexibility e.g. to automate staking amount to follow a predefined US dollar price in the future.

 ## Recoverable

 Recoverable is a mix-in contract that allows the owner to reclaim any